eigan314/simpsons-rule/README.md

-Collab notebook file to calculate area under the curve [integral of a function f(x)] using Simpson's Rule.
+Collab notebook to calculate area under the curve [integral of a function f(x)] using Simpson's Rule.